 Viewable from the outside but applied to the inside surface of the glass.
 The window cling will have a slightly glossy appearance, with your design printed in reverse on the back side so the front of the cling can stick to the inside of the glass yet be viewable from outside

 Viewable from the outside and applied to the outside surface of the glass.
-The window cling will have a matte finish where the ink is printed on the surface of the cling
+The window cling will have a slightly matte (or velvet) finish where the ink is printed on the surface of the cling

 EASY TO USE DESIGN TOOL